joe-zhang3/JsonAPI.Net/README.md

 When you have a json template, what you need to do is try to fill those values with the resource object, which gives you a huge flexiblity to do whatever you want.

-## usage
+## Usage

-1. Simply call the config.ConfigureJsonApi to inject the media type formatter.
+1. Simply call the config.ConfigureJsonApi method to do the initialization and injection.
 2. A scanner will scan all .json files under the "Templates" folder and cache them.
+You can specify a different name in step 1
 3. A resource object and extends the base class JaResource.
 4. Add the JaResource attribute to your resource POCO with the template name specified.

+## Sample

-`{{key}}` - tells the library this is a placeholder.
+`{{key}}` - indicate this is a placeholder and the library will try to find the value in the resourc object and fill it.
 `{%templateName%}` - tells the library this is a reference to other template.

 ## Roadmap